xero/lvthn/docs/AUDIT.md

 | `test/vectors/Serpent-256-128.verified.test-vectors.txt` | NESSIE 256-bit vector file (pre-existing) |
 | `test/vectors/Serpent-128-128.verified.test-vectors.txt` | New: NESSIE 128-bit vector file (from `sources/miscCrypt-vectors.txt`) |

-Key technical finding: mipher uses AES-submission byte order (reversed from NESSIE big-endian).
+Key technical finding: leviathan uses AES-submission byte order (reversed from NESSIE big-endian).
 The developer's note on the NESSIE website describes preprocessing for a different C reference implementation.
-For mipher, the correct preprocessing is a full byte reversal of key, plaintext, and ciphertext (not a per-word byte-swap).
+For leviathan, the correct preprocessing is a full byte reversal of key, plaintext, and ciphertext (not a per-word byte-swap).
 Documented in `test/helpers/nessie.ts`.

 ### Phase 4 Changelog (CTR Mode Vector Generation)